gestimation/polyreg/README.md

 The main components of the output list include:

-coefficient: Regression coefficients
+(1)coefficient: Regression coefficients

-cov: Variance-covariance matrix
+(2)cov: Variance-covariance matrix

-diagnosis.statistics: Inverse probability weights, influence functions, and predicted values
+(3)diagnosis.statistics: Inverse probability weights, influence functions, and predicted values

-summary: Summary of exposure effect estimates
+(4)summary: Summary of estimated exposure effects

-summary.full: Detailed summary including all regression coefficients

-Use the summary or summary.full output with msummary() to display formatted results.
+Use the summary output with msummary() to display formatted results.
 The regression coefficients and their variance-covariance matrix are provided as coefficient and cov, respectively, with the first element corresponding to the intercept term, subsequent elements to the covariates in nuisance.model, and the last element to exposure.
 Finally, diagnosis.statistics is a dataset containing inverse probability weights, influence functions, and predicted values of the potential outcomes of individual observations.

 ## Example 1.
 Unadjusted competing risks analysis